shanteacontrols/OpenDeck/README.md

 The platform allows hassle-free building of MIDI controllers and their configuration via MIDI System Exclusive messages, without any need of reprogramming the chip.

-This repository contains MCU code, part list, schematic (circuit and PCBs) and pre-compiled binaries, available for serial baud rates: 38400, for use with virtual MIDI cable software and serial-to-midi converter, and 31250 for use with native MIDI.
+This repository contains MCU code, part list, schematic (circuit and PCB) and pre-compiled binaries, available for serial baud rates: 38400, for use with virtual MIDI cable software and serial-to-midi converter, and 31250 for use with native MIDI.